 - Submit a FAFSA.

-- Contact GRCC's Student Employment Services (SES) to complete an application and review available job opportunities.
+- Contact GRCC's Student Employment Services (SES) to complete a Work-study Request Form and review available job opportunities.

 SES will notify the Financial Aid Office and request your eligibility for work-study to be determined.